sarahtanja/lab-book/_posts/2023-02-22-posting-using-RMarkdown.md

 Sometime in 2022 RStudio dropped v1.4 which released it's own WYSIWYG...
 [Visual R Markdown](https://rstudio.github.io/visual-markdown-editing/) !
 It was released just after I swapped to using Typora.. so I missed the good news until now.

 Once I realized you could swap between source code and a visual markdown editor in RStudio, I set about to learn the ropes on using R Markdown to post to this blog.
+This handout '[RMarkdown for writing reproducible scientific papers'](https://libscie.github.io/rmarkdown-workshop/handout.html) was a great resource.
+I particularly like how the footnotes and citations show up in a separate column while scrolling.

 [@liboiron2021`]`\[@liboiron2021] \*\*not in-text citation\*\*